-This procedure must be followed by all church officers1 and it is strongly recommended for all other church members.
+This procedure must be followed by all church officers and it is strongly recommended for all other church members.
+This procedure will be shared with all staff by the PSO and displayed on the safeguarding board and in other prominent places in church.